Dog Friendly Parks The Woodlands

 Terramont Dog Park

 Terramont Park is tailor-made for the little dogs.
 Terramont Park is diverse in it's offerings for recreation, leaving only a small area available for dogs.
-This is perfect, however, for the multitude of Yorkies, Chihuahuas and Shih Tzus that are so popular for their tiny statures.
+This is perfect, however, for the multitude of Yorkies, Chihuahuas and Shih Tzus in the area.

 The Woodlands Dog Park Rules

-• No animals other than dogs may be brought into the fenced area.
+• No other animals may be brought into the fenced area.

 • All dogs must be leashed when entering and leaving the Park.